thehanlab/dynamicLM/README.md

 ```

 We will produce 5-year dynamic predictions of relapse (`w`).
 Landmark
-time points (`LMs`) are set as every year between 0 and 3 years to train
+time points (`lms`) are set as every year between 0 and 3 years to train
 the model.
 This means we are only interested in prediction between 0 and
 3 years.